-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Feedback will be provided via tutorial sessions (provisional results released via personal tutors).

 Data on exam performance and breakdown of marks will be provided through the Faculty of Science and Engineering Intranet service.